FionaWennberg/mlops_group54/reports/README.md

 >
 > Answer:

---- We did deploy our API, using the docker image in a VM instance were it deployed the results in our Google Storage Bucket under monitoring.
-Skriver videre på det i morgen. ---
+--- We did deploy our inference API, both locally as described above and in the cloud.
+It was deployed to the cloud by first containerising it by creating a docker image.
+This was then build in the cloud and stored in Artifact Registry, whereafter it was deployed using Cloud Run, which provides a URL for the inference API, making it fully deployed.
+To invoke the service, the user could use the following URL and upload an MRI scanning: https://api-471217209210.europe-west1.run.app/docs

+Cloud run was used instead of building in a VM, because it provides request based functionality and does not require a continuously running server to remain available. ---

 ### Question 25